Completion of Studies

 Completion of StudiesThe final work of the master’s degree programs at AFAD is a Master's Thesis, which consists of a practical and a written part, both of them following one theme.
 The practical part of the Master's Thesis is supervised by a tutor (the head teacher of the atelier/studio), and the theoretical part is consulted with a consultant (historian or art theorist).

-Depending on the type of study program the Bachelor’s Thesis consists of a work of art or a set of works of art, or an architectural project which includes project documentation, architectural installation or documentation of architectural research.
-It can also be a design project including a realized prototype, model studies, or a work of art or a set of works from the field of visual communication, a restored work of art or a set of restored works of art with complete art restoration documentation.
+Depending on the type of study program the master’s thesis consists of a work of art or a set of works of art, or an architectural project which includes project documentation, architectural installation or documentation of architectural research.
+It can also be a design project including a realized prototype, model studies, or a work of art or a set of works from the field of visual communication, a restored work of art or a set of restored works of art with the complete art restoration documentation.

 The written part of Master’s Thesis contains three parts bound into one unit.
 The first part is an elaborated theoretical work within the range of 20 standard pages and its content is supposed to be related to the practical part of Master’s Thesis.
 The second part is a documentation of the practical part of the Master’s Thesis, the third part is a report on the Master’s Thesis.